 But there is an easier way, sort of.
-Every chord is based on a formula, and knowing how those formulas work will let you build any chord you want, even if you have never seen it before.
+Every chord is based on a formula and knowing how those formulas work will let you build any chord you want, even if you have never seen it before.

 The easiest example of this is the basic major chord shape.
-This is derived from the first, third and fifth tones of the major scale.
+This is derived from the first, third, and fifth tones of the major scale.
 Therefore, the formula for a major chord is I-III-IV (1-3-5).
 Another way of saying this is the root - major third - perfect fifth.

-Every chord has a specific formula, and armed with this knowledge you can build any chord thrown at you.
-Of course this means you need to know the notes of the fretboard and understand scales, among other things.
+Every chord has a specific formula and armed with this knowledge you can build any chord thrown at you.
+Of course, this means you need to know the notes of the fretboard and understand scales, among other things.
 In other words, you have to learn a little music theory!

 3. Learning Scales Improves Your Playing

 Understanding how chords are put together has benefits that go far beyond a simple shortcut to learning any chord.
-The relationships between tones is one of the most important things you will need to grasp as a musician.
+The relationship between tones is one of the most important things you will need to grasp as a musician.
 There is no better way to get a handle on this than learning scales and modes.

 A basic understanding of scales is a prerequisite to the chord building discussed above.
 Put simply, chords are based on scales.
 Chord progressions and melodies are based on scales.
-Harmony is based on scales, and understanding many other key terms depends on a basic knowledge of scales.
+Harmony is based on scales, and understanding many other key terms depends on basic knowledge of scales.